Episode 45: Misunderstanding the Bible – Benjamin Spackman

-Amanda Brown: So how would an interpretation of Jonah change when viewing it in its proper context?
+Amanda Brown: How would an interpretation of Jonah change when viewing it in its proper context?

 Amanda Brown: Most LDS, I think, would recoil a bit from Jonah not being completely historical.
 How do you answer that?

-So there is at least some LDS support in the past and it kind of acknowledges these ideas and says … They kind of took a we don’t really know … But what ultimately matters is whether the doctrine is correct, which should lead you to the question of what is the doctrine of Jonah.
+So there is at least some LDS support in the past, and it kind of acknowledges these ideas and says, “We don’t really know … But what ultimately matters is whether the doctrine is correct.”
+This should lead you to the question of what is the doctrine of Jonah.
 Is it you can survive in a whale for three days?
 It’s really not.
 It’s about God’s love for a non-covenant people, the Assyrians.

 Amanda Brown: How do people respond to that when you teach it?

 Amanda Brown: Switching tracks a little bit, I want to talk about audience.
-The Book of Mormon, there’s a lot of sentiment that it’s meant for us, for our day and this is perpetuated by the book itself, I think, and by Joseph Smith.
+In the Book of Mormon, there’s a lot of sentiment among members that the message is meant for us, for our day, and this is perpetuated by the book itself, I think, and by Joseph Smith.
 I think this can bleed over into the Bible.
 How do you distinguish different audiences within the corpus of Mormon scripture?

 Amanda Brown: Which is why Isaiah’s so frustrating for so many of us.

 Ben Spackman: Isaiah might be called a high-context book.
 There is a lot of context and cultural knowledge that is assumed on the part of the author.
 For us, that assumption doesn’t hold, we don’t know that stuff.
-For his original audience, certainly they did.
+Certainly his original audience did.